discrete-notes/discrete-notes.github.io/_posts/2020-04-29-online-conferences.md

 Of course virtual conferences have less impact on climate than flying across an ocean, but what is the impact of it anyway?
-There is a study by a (serious) French think tank about the impact of digital technologies on climate, and in particular the impact of video.
+There is a study by a (serious) French think tank about the impact of digital technologies on the climate crisis, and in particular the impact of video.
 You can find summary [here](https://theshiftproject.org/wp-content/uploads/2019/07/Excutive-Summary_EN_The-unsustainable-use-of-online-video.pdf) and the full report [there](https://theshiftproject.org/wp-content/uploads/2019/07/2019-02.pdf).